csci-1301/csci-1301.github.io/labs/Static/readme.md

 #.
 How many non-static methods does `Student` class have?
 #.
 How many static methods does `Student` class have?

 #.
-What is the output of each of the following lines in "Program.cs"
+What is the output of each of the following lines in "Program.cs":
     #. `Console.WriteLine(alice);`
     #. `Student.DisplayStudentCount(); // first time`
     #. `Console.WriteLine(bob);`